Society has asked a lot of data centres and the digital infrastructure during the pandemic, and, generally, they have delivered.

 Nigel Gore, senior manager, offering management at Vertiv, added: “With liquid cooling, we are really dependent on two technology advances happening.
 Data centres need to be capable of supporting liquid cooling and marrying that up to IT devices that are capable of running liquid cooling – for example, direct-to-chip liquid cooling or immersion-enabled IT devices.”

 Liquid cooling could also help high-density computing becoming more energy efficient, he added.

 Some data centres, such as Norway’s Green Mountain, are also leading the way.
 Green Mountain – a former high-security NATO ammunition storage facility turned data centre located deep inside Norwegian mountains, runs entirely on hydropower.

-Recently, Green Mountain, already one of the world’s most sustainable data centres, became even greener by upgrading its power and thermal management technologies in partnership with Vertiv.
+Recently, Green Mountain became even more energy efficient by upgrading its power and thermal management technologies in partnership with Vertiv.

 For data centres, two key questions about energy efficiency are: “how much energy are you using and how efficient are your DCs in converting energy to computing?” said Alexander de Flon Rønning, design and product manager at Green Mountain.